-Developments need to accord with BCCS Policy ENV8 Air Quality and the NPPF.
+Developments need to accord with BCCS Policy ENV8 Air Quality, the Black Country Air Quality Supplementary Planning Document and the NPPF.
 Where schemes for either sensitive uses (residential, healthcare and education facilities and places of work) are proposed in areas where air quality does not meet national air quality objectives, or cause an exceedance of national air quality objectives, or otherwise bring about an increase in pollutant burden in areas of existing poor air quality, an appropriate detailed air quality assessment will be required.
 Measures may be necessary in some locations to permit development provided satisfactory mitigation can be achieved and developers will be expected to consider the siting and design of schemes to address air quality issues.